the chairs have wheels

 Did Anthy arrange for the piano?
 She does need it for the plot to manipulate Miki into a duel.
 Or is it another manifestation of Utena’s irregular passage of time?
 There’s no evidence.
 Maybe, as ten years passed for the students who never grow up, no time at all passed inside the dorm.
 Imagine how it saves on maintenance!

-Moving in, Utena stuffs the closet.
+Moving in, Utena overfills the closet.
 The interesting items are a toy monkey and a toy snake (follow the links for other monkeys and snakes).
 They must be Utena’s childish stuffed toys, saying that she is still a child.
 The monkey stands for Anthy via Chu-Chu.
 It is purple for Anthy’s corruption.
 The snake is Akio, who acts as the serpent in Eden.
 It is green for the control Akio exercises over Utena.
 They don’t seem to predict her two loves of Anthy and Akio, they seem to say that she already has them: She brought along her stuffed toys because she loves them; she has loved them since she was small.
 Anthy is her inseparable twin by the symbolism of Castor and Pollux.
 Akio is Dios, and she wants to marry the prince.

 The monkey is at her hand.
 In relation to Anthy, the hand is a symbol of closeness and separation.
 The way she touches the monkey echoes the way she touches Anthy when they are physically close.
 The snake is at her foot—where snakes are naturally found.
 The blue-green slipper on Utena’s lifted left foot suggests that her feelings about Akio are illusions that she was manipulated into accepting.
 She is not touching the snake as much as the snake is encroaching on her.
 The monkey and snake are both partly yellow for the jealousy the two arouse—that aspect does seem to be a prediction.